himanshupa369/Epam-Cpp-developer-Training/Multithreading/Solid Principle/readme.md

 * ✅ Improves **modularity** and **testability**.
 * ❌ Don’t make a class implement unrelated methods just because they exist in a large interface.

+#🏠 Analogy:
+A printer that only prints shouldn’t be forced to support scanning.
 ---

 ### **5. Dependency Inversion Principle (DIP)**